Gard (company): Shipowners, operators and charterers

-Gard provides liability, property, and income insurances to shipowners and operators, including tailor-made covers to suit individual operators, as well as many non-standard P&I shipping covers.
+Gard provides liability, property, and income insurances to shipowners and operators, including tailor-made covers adapted for individual operators, as well as many non-standard P&I shipping covers.

 Liability insurance, known as P&I insurance, protects the shipowner against third-party liabilities and expenses arising from the ownership and operation of ships.
 The insurance is provided through a mutual structure which means that the buyers of the insurance are effectively the insurer.

 One of the particularities of the P&I clubs, is that they participate in a claims sharing and collective reinsurance purchasing arrangement through the International Group of P&I Clubs.
 The reinsurance programme is the largest in the world.
 The arrangement, due to its size and structure, enables the clubs to significantly reduce their need for risk capital in a cost-effective way.
 The aim is for these cost savings to be reflected in the premium levels shipowners pay for their P&I cover over time.

 Property insurance covers the assured against losses that may occur to the vessel and her equipment as a result of an accident, while income insurance protects against losses where the ship is wholly or partially deprived of income as a result of it being out of operation.
 These insurances are provided by Gard on a commercial basis rather than through the mutual organisation.
 The earnings from this business are therefore retained for the benefit of the mutual members (the buyers of mutual P&I cover).